-To make the most of your valuable GMAT preparation time, I highly recommend getting a personalized GMAT Study Plan for just $395.
+To make the most of your valuable GMAT preparation time, I highly recommend getting a GMAT tutor.
+(If you want to work with me, just contact Veritas Prep and ask for Jeff Yin as a GMAT tutor.)
 However, if that is not in your budget, or you prefer to do it yourself, I want to provide you with the resources that you need to create an effective GMAT study plan on your own.
 This is why I have created my GMAT Study Guide.

 Each module of the GMAT Study Guide contains links to my suggested Veritas Prep GMAT lessons, Official Guide practice questions, and Veritas Prep homework questions for a particular GMAT topic.
 You can pick and choose which modules to complete, based on your own assessment of the GMAT topics that you need to focus on the most.